spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 ### Redeem
 Once Alice decided to unstake her liquidity she returns her staking bundle to LM Pool and receives proportional amount of LQ tokens to the amount of vLQ returned.
-Redemption is only allowed when all epochs Alice is eligible for are compounded.
+Redemption is only allowed when all previous epochs of program are compounded.

 ![LMRedeem](./../img/LMRedeem0.png)
 ![LMRedeem](./../img/LMRedeem1.png)